andreamaestri/walkquest/memory-bank/projectbrief.md

 - **Map Integration:**
   - Mapbox integration for route visualization (configured via Django settings)

+- **Agile Methodology (LO1):**
+  - Utilizing an Agile tool to plan and track all major functionality.
+  - Documenting and implementing user stories, linking them to project goals within an agile tool.

 ## 6. Testing and Deployment

 **Testing:**
 - Unit tests for models and API endpoints (walkquest/conftest.py)
 - Integration tests for user authentication and data retrieval
+- **Alignment with LO4:** Demonstrates the ability to design, create, and execute manual or automated tests.

 **Deployment:**
 - **Production Environment Setup:**